Raksha-g-a/samsung-riscv/README.md

 In this task, we will perform functional simulation of RISC-V instructions modeled as a Verilog netlist and observe the output waveforms.
 <details>
  Instruction 1: ADD R6, R2, R1
+              Its operation is addition.
+It will give sum the inputs A and B and give us the output as their sum.

  Instruction 2: SUB R7, R1, R2
+              It will perform the subtraction operation.
+Output will bw the difference of A and B .

  Instruction 3: AND R8, R1, R3
+              The output will be the bitwise operation of AND of A and B.

  Instruction 4: OR R9, R2, R5
+              The output will be the bitwise operation of OR of A and B.

  Instruction 5: XOR R10, R1, R4
+              The output will be the bitwise operation of XOR of A and B.
 </details>

 # Task5